Diana Ross Defends Michael Jackson Amid ‘Leaving Neverland’ Backlash

-Diana Ross is finally speaking out about her late friend Michael Jackson following the backlash from the Leaving Neverland documentary, which aired on HBO earlier this month.
+Diana Ross is finally speaking out about her late friend, Michael Jackson, following the backlash from the Leaving Neverland documentary, which aired on HBO earlier this month.

 According to Deadline, Diana Ross took to her Twitter account on Saturday to make a statement about Michael Jackson, defending the late singer against the horrific sexual abuse allegations brought against him by two men, Wade Robson and James Safechuck, in the Leaving Neverland film.